 One of the most difficult things to do when painting portraits in transparent watercolor is to make skin and hair look like skin and hair.
 While I often use loose washes, drips and splatters in watercolor, I also like to use the drybrush technique to achieve perfect textures.
 It is a little bit of work but the results are startlingly realistic.

 First, I start with a real person.
 My model for this painting is a beautiful woman named Krista Hurley.
 I love the contrast between the texture of her short hair and her smooth brown skin.
-My paintings are done using Daniel Smith Extra Fine Watercolors, and 44-14 Daniel Smith Kolinsky sable brushes. (see a complete materials list is on this page.)
+My paintings are done using Daniel Smith Extra Fine Watercolors.

 "Without intensity, focus, passion, love, and an almost desperate urge to create art, all the mastery of technique you can learn will produce at best, only a mediocre work of art."

 Roughing in the Color

 I like to cover the entire surface of the painting with an approximation of the colors and values that will be seen in the finished piece.
 In the initial washes, however, the darks will not be as dark, and the colors will not be as intense as the final painting.
 Since we are working from light to dark, and using no white but the white of the paper, it is important not to put on too much paint too soon.
 It's a lot easier to add color or deepen shadows than it is to remove paint.

 In the next step, using a #6 brush, I have painted the hair in with dark brown washes and the skin with purple washes in the shadow areas only.